Nell Shipman: Later life

 After Shipman's company went bankrupt she moved to Seattle and then New York.
 She met Charles Ayers and married him in 1925, with whom she had twins on 3 May 1926.
 Ayers and Shipman separated in 1934.
 During Shipman's marriage with Ayers she lived in Taos, Glendale, Sausalito, Los Angeles, Requa, Klamath, Venice, and Big Bear.

 In March 1928, Shipman played Sara de Sota for an annual pageant hosted by the Ringling Bros. and Barnum & Bailey Circus in Sarasota, Florida.
-Are Screen Stars Dumb?, an one-act play, was written by Shipman and she performed in it alongside Barry in Miami in May 1928; it was the last time that she acted.
+Are Screen Stars Dumb?, a one-act play, was written by Shipman and she performed in it alongside Barry in Miami in May 1928; it was the last time that she acted.
 Dial Press published three books by Shipman: Kurly Kew and the Tree Princess, Get the Woman, and Abandoned Trails.
 Good Housekeeping published her work This Little Bear Went to Hollywood, which reminisced about her filmmaking career.
 One of her stories was adapted into Wings in the Dark (1934).

 In 1935, Shipman started a relationship with Arthur Varney, previously known as Amerigo Serrao, was a former film director, that lasted until the 1950s.
 Varney and Shipman moved six times in 1939 alone.
 They lived in New York, Florida, and California, attempting to finance productions in the 1940s, but eventually became homeless.
 They received financial backing for The Story of Mr. Hobbs and completed it in 1947, but it was never released although an incomplete version was shown by the British Film Institute in 1996.
 Inspired by Joseph McCarthy, the couple attempted to make an anti-communist film, but never received financial backing.

 Varney died in 1960, and Shipman lived with friends and relatives in New England, New Jersey, and New York between 1960 and 1965.
 Shipman applied for support from the Motion Picture Relief Fund, but was rejected in January 1963, with her being ruled not eligible.
 In 1965, she moved to California to live with Barry and then to Cabazon, California, in 1967.
 She worked on her memoir, The Silent Screen and My Talking Heart, after moving to Cabazon.
 The first volume, which covered her life up to 1925, was completed in February 1969, and it was the only part of the book she completed.
 Shipman died on 23 January 1970, in Cabazon, and was buried in Banning, California.
 Up until the end of her life she had been writing, planning new films, and retained a talent agent.